Peruvian War of Independence: José de San Martín, the Liberating Expedition of Peru and the Foundation of the Peruvian Republic (1820-1822)

-After the squashing of the aforementioned rebellion, the Viceroy of Peru organised two expeditions; conformed by the royalist regiments of Lima and Arequipa, and expeditionary elements from Europe; against the Chilean Patriots.
-In 1814, the first expedition was successful in reconquering Chile after winning the Battle of Rancagua.
-In 1817 following the royalist defeat in the Battle of Chacabuco, the second expedition against the Chilean Patriots in 1818 was an attempt to restore the monarchy.
-Initially it was successful in the Second Battle of Cancha Rayada, the expedition was finally defeated by José de San Martín in the Battle of Maipú.

-To begin the liberation of Peru, Argentina and Chile signed a treaty on 5 February 1819 to prepare for the invasion.
-General José de San Martín believed that the liberation of Argentina wouldn't be secure until the royalist stronghold in Peru was defeated.
+To achieve the liberation of Peru, leaders of Argentina and Chile signed a treaty on 5 February 1819 to prepare for an invasion.
+General José de San Martín believed that the liberation of Argentina would not be secure until the Royalist stronghold in Peru was defeated, thus moving focus to the region.

+The second phase of independence (1820-1824) or of the liberating currents of America, now identified with a Fatherland (political and constructed), and its supporters identified with Sovereignty, called Patriots (but not in reference to the national territory of Peru but to America); begins with the arrival of the Liberating Expedition of José de San Martín, liberating current from the south and the emergence of the independent Peruvian state; and concludes with the arrival in Peru of Simón Bolívar, liberating current from the north and consolidation of independence, a period in which the definitive defeat of the viceroyal forces is achieved.

 Peruvian campaign

+The internal pacification of the Viceroyalty of Peru allowed the Viceroy to organize two expeditions against the Chilean patriots, composed of royalist regiments from Arequipa and Lima and European expeditionary battalions.
+In 1814, the first expedition led to the reconquest of Chile at the Battle of Rancagua.
+In 1817, after the patriot victory at the Battle of Chacabuco, the Royal Army of Peru was once again called upon to save the monarchy, and a second expedition departed in 1818, achieving a victory at the Battle of Cancha Rayada, but was ultimately defeated by San Martín at the Battle of Maipú.

 Two years after the Battle of Maipú, and the subsequent liberation of Chile, the patriots began the preparations for an amphibious assault force to liberate Peru.
 Originally the costs were to be assumed by both Chile and Argentina, however the Chilean government under Bernardo O'Higgins ended up assuming most of costs of the campaign.
 Nonetheless, it was determined that the land army was to be commanded by José de San Martín, whilst the navy was to be commanded by admiral Thomas Alexander Cochrane.

 On 21 August 1820, the Peruvian Liberation Expedition set sail from the city of Valparaiso under the Chilean flag.
 The expedition was composed of 4,118 soldiers.
 On 7 September the Liberation expedition arrived on the bay of Pisco in today's Region of Ica and captured the province by the following day.
 In an attempt to negotiate, the viceroy of Peru sent a letter to José de San Martín 15 September.
 However, negotiations broke down on 14 October with no clear result.